-I've been working on startups since the late-90s in NYC, SF, London and (now) Atlanta.
+I’ve been working on startups since the mid-90s in NYC, San Francisco, London & Atlanta.
 I have dedicated my career to launching new ventures (both mine and those of others).

-There's nothing that inspires/fascinates/excites me more than taking an idea from just a note on a napkin to a sustainable business that customers love.
+There's nothing that inspires/fascinates/excites me more than evolving an idea (yours or mine) from just a note on the back of a napkin into a sustainable business that customers love.

-I have a track record of success and failure that has given me a well-rounded view of startups and now want to give back to the community that has supported me so much.
+I have a track record of success and failure that has given me a well-rounded view of startups and now do my best to give back to the community that has supported me so much.

 You can see my public work history on LinkedIn, but here is my track record that you won't see anywhere else...